dieriba/rust_bit_manipulation_lib/README.md

 # bit_manipulation-rs

-A Rust library for efficient manipulation of 128-bit integers at the bit level.
+A Rust library for manipulating unsigned integers from u8 to u128, allowing you to set, clear, or retrieve individual bits.

 ## Features

-- **Flexible Bit Manipulation:** Perform various operations on 128-bit integers including setting, clearing, and checking individual bits.
+- **Bit Manipulation**: Set, clear, and retrieve individual bits within unsigned integers.

+- **Cross-Type Support**: Works with `u8`, `u16`, `u32`, `u64`, and `u128` types.

+- **Efficient Storage**: Handles bit manipulation efficiently by storing bits as boolean flags.

 - **Efficient Implementation:** Utilizes bitwise operations for high-performance bit manipulation.

-- **Intuitive API:** Provides a straightforward API for working with 128-bit integers, making it easy to integrate into your Rust projects.
+- **Intuitive API:** Provides a straightforward API for working with u8..u128, making it easy to integrate into your Rust projects.

 ## Functions
-### new() -> Bit128
+### new() -> Bits
-Creates a new Bit128 instance with all bits initially set to 0.
+Creates a new Bits instance with all bits initially set to 0.
 ### is_bit_on(bit: u8) -> bool

 Checks if the specified bit is on (1) or off (0).
+#### Returns
-Returns true if the bit is set, false otherwise.
+- true if the bit is set, false otherwise.

 ### are_bits_on(bits: Vec<u8>) -> Vec<bool>

 Checks if multiple specified bits are on (1) or off (0).
+> **Note:**
-Returns a vector of booleans indicating whether each bit is set or not.
+> Return a vector of booleans indicating whether each bit is set (`true`) or unset (`false`).
+The vector will contain the state of all bits within the integer value, not just the ones specified in the `bits` parameter.

-###  set_bit(bit: u8)
+###  set_bit(bit: u8) -> bool
-Sets the specified bit to 1.
-Requires bit to be less than 128.
+Sets the specified bit within the unsigned integer value represented by the Bits struct.
+The bit parameter indicates the position of the bit to set, starting from 0 for the least significant bit.

+> **Note:**
+> The maximum value that the bit parameter can have depends on the base type T.
+For example, if T is u8, the maximum valid value for bit would be 7 (since u8 has 8 bits, indexed from 0 to 7).
+Attempting to set a bit with a value higher than the maximum valid index will result in the function returning false without modifying the state of the Bits struct.

+#### Returns
+- true if the operation succeeded, false otherwise.

-### set_bits(bits: Vec<u8>)
+### set_bits(bits: Vec<u8>) -> &Vec<bool>

-Sets multiple specified bits to 1.
-Requires all bits to be less than 128.
+Sets the multiple specified bits within the unsigned integer value represented by the Bits struct.

+> **Note:**
+> The maximum value that the each bit can have depends on the base type T.
+For example, if T is u8, the maximum valid value for bit would be 7 (since u8 has 8 bits, indexed from 0 to 7).
+Attempting to set a bit with a value higher than the maximum valid index will result in the function to ignore and continue to set valid bits.

+> **Note:**
+> Return a vector of boolean indicating whether each bit is set (`true`) or unset (`false`).
+The vector will contain the state of all bits within the integer value, not just the ones specified in the `bits` parameter.

-###  clear_bit(bit: u8)
+###  clear_bit(bit: u8) -> bool

 Clears the specified bit, setting it to 0.
-Requires bit to be less than 128.
+#### Returns
+- true if the operation succeeded, false otherwise.

 ### clear_bits(bits: Vec<u8>)

 Clears multiple specified bits, setting them to 0.
 Requires all bits to be less than 128.
-### clear_all_bit128()
+### clear_all_bits()

 Clears all bits, setting them to 0.

 ### get_value() -> u128

+#### Returns
-Returns the current value of the 128-bit integer.
+- the current value of the 128-bit integer.
-### get_all_bit128() -> &Vec<bool>
+### get_all_bits() -> &Vec<bool>

+#### Returns
-Returns a reference to the vector representing the state of all bits.
+- A reference to the vector representing the state of all bits.
 ### set_all_flags()

 Sets all bits to 1, effectively setting the value to the maximum possible value of a u128.